Funded Trader Earns $10k Payout!

 The majors.
 USDCAD, GBPJPY, GBPAUD.
 CADJPY and EURAUD would have to be my two favorite crosses.
 Sometimes I’ll do EURCAD, NZDCAD.
 I chose these pairs because they stuck out to me during my backtesting.
 What I found was that the .618 Fibonacci retracement works so well.
 It’s almost as if the Canadian banks set their entries right on the .618 retracement.
 It just works so well on the CAD pairs.

-What would you say your trading style is?
+What would you say your simulated trading style is?

 An intraday trader.
 I will hold it sometimes if the position is open, I will let it ride for a few days, which can turn into a swing.
 Normally, I’m in and out of a trade within 8 hours.